siriusctrl/UniPublic/CS/week7.md

     - Session key
       1. It could pick a random key and encrypt it with public key of the server
       2. Run Diffie-Hellman

 - Handshake concludes and both parties share a key that is then used for encrypting/decrypting messages

+- But TLS is not perfect

+  - Man in the middle attack, for CA
+  - Multiple end system share a server, which you don't know which one is ACTUALLY talking to you.